 Introduction to the PEEL approach

-Profit.co OKR software is designed & developed in such a way that it helps businesses set challenging and ambitious goals with measurable results.
+Profit.co’s OKR software is designed and developed in such a way that it helps businesses set challenging and ambitious goals with measurable results.
 Learn how to review OKRs using the PPP framework or create your own review method in this video.
-This document will guide you to use the OKR software better.
+This document will help you use the OKR software better.

 The PEEL approach walks you through each step of the OKR journey: